protobufjs/protobuf.js/README.md

   -t, --target    Specifies the target format.
 Also accepts a path to require a custom target.

                   json          JSON representation
-                  json-module   JSON representation as a module (AMD, CommonJS, global) proto2        Protocol Buffers, Version 2
+                  json-module   JSON representation as a module
+                  proto2        Protocol Buffers, Version 2
                   proto3        Protocol Buffers, Version 3
                   static        Static code without reflection
-                  static-module Static code without reflection as a module (AMD, CommonJS, global)
+                  static-module Static code without reflection as a module

   -p, --path      Adds a directory to the include path.